FinPress/gutenberg/packages/scripts/README.md

 1. `index.css` – all imported CSS files are bundled into one chunk named after the entry point, which defaults to `index.js`, and thus the file created becomes `index.css`.
 This is for styles used only in the editor.
 2. `style-index.css` – imported `style.css` file(s) (applies to PCSS, SASS and SCSS extensions) get bundled into one `style-index.css` file that is meant to be used both on the front-end and in the editor.

-For example, if the project has two entry points:
+For example, when the project has two entry points:

 ```bash
 wp-scripts build entry-one.js entry-two.js